-- (a) Learn some statistics of the English language.
-In particular, download a large text, say War and Peace, from the web and estimate symbol probabilities $p(s) = \phi(s)$ and transition probabilities $p(s|t) = \psi(s,t)$.
-You may ignore the initial symbol probabilities in the following. - Give formulas for the ML estimate of these probabilities as functions of counts of numbers of occurrences of symbols and pairs of symbols. - Compute and report these estimated probabilities in a table.
-[6 marks] - (b) The state of the system consists of the permutation among the symbols.
-Let $\sigma(s)$ be the symbol which symbol s is encrypted as, e.g. $\sigma(a) = s$ and $\sigma(b) = !$ above.
-We assume a uniform prior distribution over permutations. - Are the latent variables $\sigma(s)$ for different symbols s independent? - Let $e_1e_2\cdots e_n$ be an encrypted English text.
+(a) Learn the transition statistics of the English language.
+In particular, download a large text, say War and Peace (in translation!), from the web and estimate symbol probabilities $p(s) = \phi(s)$ and transition probabilities $p(s|t) = \psi(s,t)$.
+You may ignore the initial symbol probabilities in the following.

+Give formulas for the ML estimate of these probabilities as functions of the counts of numbers of occurrences of symbols and pairs of symbols.

+Compute and report athese estimated probabilities in a table.
+[6 marks]

+(b) The state variable for our MCMC sampler will be the permutation amongst the symbols.
+Let $\sigma(s)$ be the symbol that stands for symbol s in the encrypted text, e.g. $\sigma(a) = s$ and $\sigma(b) = !$ above.
+Assume a uniform prior distribution over permutations.

+Are the latent variables $\sigma(s)$ for different symbols s independent?

+Let $e_1e_2\cdots e_n$ be an encrypted English text.
 Write down the joint probability of $e_1e_2\cdots e_n$ and $s_1s_2\cdots s_n$ given σ .
+[6 marks]

-[6 marks] - (c) We shall use a Metropolis-Hastings (MH) sampler.
-The proposal is to pick two symbols and swap the symbols with which these two symbols are encrypted with. - What are the proposal distributions and acceptance probabilities?
-[10 marks] - (d) Implement the MH sampler, and run it on the included encrypted text.
+(c) We shall use a Metropolis-Hastings (MH) sampler, with a proposal formed by choosing two symbols s and s' at random and swapping the corresponding encrypted symbols $\sigma(s)$ and $\sigma(s')$.

+What is the probability of a given proposal, and what is the corresponding acceptance probability?
+[10 marks]

+- (d) Implement the MH sampler, and run it on the included encrypted text.
 Report the current decryption of the first 60 symbols after every 100 iterations.
 Your Markov chain should hopefully converge to give you a fairly sensible message.
-(Hint: it may help to initialize your chain intelligently and to try multiple times; if you do, please describe what you did).
-[30 marks] - (e) Is the chain mentioned above necessarily ergodic?
-If so, give a proof; if not, explain and describe how you can fix it so that it is ergodic.
-Hint: some $\psi(s,t)$ values can be zero.
-[5 marks] - (f) Discuss variations on the decoder.
-For instance, will symbol probabilities alone be sufficient?
-If we use a second order Markov chain for English text, what problems might we encounter?
-Will it work if two symbols can be mapped to the same symbol?
-Will it work for Chinese with > 10000 symbols?
+(Hint: it may help to initialize your chain intelligently and to try multiple times; if any case, please describe what you did).
+[30 marks] - (e) Note that some $\psi(s,t)$ values may be zero.
+Does this affect the ergodicity of the chain?
+If the chain remains ergodic, give a proof; if not, explain and describe how you can restore ergodicity.
+[5 marks] - (f) Analyse this approach to decoding.
+For instance, would symbol probabilities alone (rather than pairwise stats) be sufficient?
+If we used a second order Markov chain for English text, what problems might we encounter?
+Will it work if the encryption scheme allows two symbols to be mapped to the same encrypted value?
+Would it work for Chinese with > 10000 symbols?
 [8 marks]